KoljaB/TurnVoice/README.md

 - early alpha / work-in-progress, so bugs might occur (please report, need to be aware to fix)
 - might not always achieve perfect lip synchronization, especially when translating to a different language
-- speaker detection does not work that well, probably doing something wrong or or perhaps the tech is not yet ready to be reliable
+- speaker detection does not work that well, probably doing something wrong or or perhaps the tech[^5] is not yet ready to be reliable
 - translation feature is currently in experimental prototype state (powered by deep-translate) and still produces very imperfect results
 - occasionally, the synthesis might introduce unexpected noises or distortions in the audio (we got **way** better reducing artifacts with the new v0.0.30 algo)
 - spleeter might get confused when a spoken voice and backmusic with singing are present together in the source audio